Michael-lazenby/azure-network-protocols/README.md

 <h2>Wireshark installation and observation</h2>
 <p>
-Before starting the lab I had to install Wireshark.
-Once Wireshark was installed I was able to observe network traffic and I was also able to filter ports by using the filter bar.
-For example, I filtered ICMP(Internet Control Message Protocol) and was able to view traffic between both of my virtual machines when I sent ping requests to the Ubuntu VM.
-After viewing one ping request I sent a continous ping request to the Ubuntu VM.
+Before I started the lab I installed Wireshark.
+I observed network traffic with Wireshark, and I was also able to filter ports by using the filter bar.
+For example, I filtered ICMP(Internet Control Message Protocol) and viewed traffic between my virtual machines when I sent ping requests to the Ubuntu VM.
+After sending one ping request I sent a continuous ping request to the Ubuntu VM.
 </p>
 <br />